gsy18/SecDroidBug/README.md

 ### Using commandline
 1. Put `SecDroidBug.jar`, `sources_a` and `sinks_a` files in same folder
-2. Run SecDroidBug using `java -jar SecDroidBug`
+2. Run SecDroidBug using `java -jar SecDroidBug.jar`

 After launch, browse the source file and set breakpoints and click on Start Debugging button.